International Navigation Company: 1871–84

 In 1872, Griscom and Thompson concluded that International Navigation should seek a terminus on the continent.
-According to his son, Griscom marked all of the principle manufacturing towns in England, Belgium, France and Germany and determined that the center was Antwerp Belgium.
+According to his son, Griscom marked all of the principal manufacturing towns in England, Belgium, France and Germany and determined that the center was Antwerp Belgium.
 Griscom immediately left for Europe and met with Antwerp officials about the necessary improvements to modernize the old port into the terminus for a steamship line.
 When he was told that Leopold II must also approve, Griscom left for Brussels where he received the King's strong support including a postal subsidy and port improvements.
 On September 27, 1872, the Red Star Line was chartered in Belgium as the “Societe Anonyme de Navigation Belge-Americaine”.
 In addition to Griscom, the board included Thomas Scott, who in two years would become President of the Pennsylvania Railroad.

 Red Star's Antwerp–Philadelphia Service started in January 1873.
 Red Star took delivery of three new steamers built in England and supplemented its fleet with chartered tonnage.
 Red Star was in better position to survive the depression of 1873 than the US-flagged American “Keystone” Line because operating as a US carrier resulted in about 30% higher costs.
 At the end of 1873, Griscom took over management of the American Keystone Line.
 In 1874, Red Star also started an Antwerp-New York service under a mail contract from the Belgian Government.

 Red Star thrived and by 1881 carried over 40,000 passengers.
 At the same time, the American Keystone Line was not profitable because of its higher cost structure.
 When the hoped for subsidy never came from Congress, PRR decided to reorganize American Steamship.
 In 1884, PRR offered to purchase 14,500 new shares in International Navigation for $725,000 to finance INC's purchase of American Steamship's four vessels as well as its name and good will.
 The money never actually left PRR's account because it was used to repay the railroad for the American Steamship bonds it guaranteed.
 When the transaction was completed, the American Keystone Line became INC's second operating subsidiary.